ti-oluwa/attrib/README.md

 # attrib

-`attrib` is a fast and lightweight data description library for Python.
+`attrib` is a performant and lightweight data description library for Python.
 It provides an intuitive API for describing and validating data structures using Python's descriptor protocol. `attrib` is designed to be familiar and flexible, allowing you to create complex data structures with minimal boilerplate code.

 It provides an API similar to `dataclasses` and `drf serializers`, but with a focus on performance and simplicity.